pdbro2k/pydanceweb/README.md

 If you click on the button to finalize the section you will get to the section results view:

 ![c.f. screenshots/desk_9_results.png](screenshots/desk_9_results.png)

+In this view you can get back to the final round view by clicking the reset button (which may once again be useful if you accidentally moved on to this view too early).

 All skating tables will be saved to  `data/sections/SECTION_ID/ROUND_NO/SECTION_ID_ROUND_NO_DANCE_NO_results.csv`, the final summary to `data/sections/SECTION_ID/ROUND_NO/SECTION_ID_ROUND_NO_results.csv` and a table with places for all competitors (merged from all rounds of the section) to `data/sections/SECTION_ID/results.csv`.